Steve Worrall: Career

 Edinburgh Monarchs team, while also riding for Cradley Heathens in the National League, that team also winning multiple trophies.
 Worrall came close to individual honours, finishing as runner up to Danny Halsey in the National League Riders' Championship.
 He was voted by readers of the Swindon Advertiser as the Robins Rider of the Year.

-In late 2014, he was signed by Belle Vue Aces for the 2015 Elite League season, and signed to return to Newcastle Diamonds in the Premier League.
+In late 2014, Worrall was signed by Belle Vue Aces for the 2015 Elite League season, and signed to return to Newcastle Diamonds in the Premier League.

-He reached the Elite League Grand Final with the Belle Vue Aces against the Poole Pirates in September 2015.
+Worrall reached the Elite League Grand Final with the Belle Vue Aces against the Poole Pirates in September 2015.
 Worrall remained with Belle Vue for six seasons and won the 2017 Division 1 KO Cup.
 He also rode for Newcastle and Scunthorpe in division 2.

 In 2020, Worrall joined the Poole Pirates in the SGB Championship and in 2021 Worrall helped Poole win the league and cup double.

-In 2022, he rode for the Wolverhampton Wolves in the SGB Premiership 2022 and remained with Poole in the SGB Championship 2022.
-With Poole he was part of the team that retained the tier 2 League and KO Cup double crown.
+In 2022, Worrall rode for the Wolverhampton Wolves in the SGB Premiership 2022 and remained with Poole in the SGB Championship 2022.
+With Poole, he was part of the team that retained the tier 2 League and KO Cup double crown.

-In 2023, he re-signed for Wolves for the SGB Premiership 2023 and also re-signed for Poole for the SGB Championship 2023, where he was named the team captain after taking over from the departing Danny King.
+In 2023, Worrall re-signed for Wolves for the SGB Premiership 2023 and also re-signed for Poole for the SGB Championship 2023, where he was named the team captain after taking over from the departing Danny King.
 He finished runner-up behind Dan Bewley in the 2023 British Speedway Championship, which qualified him to compete in the 2023 British Grand Prix as the wild card rider.

-Following the demise of Wolverhampton, he signed for Birmingham Brummies for the 2024 Premiership season. and signed for Glasgow Tigers for the 2024 Championship season.
+Following the demise of Wolverhampton, Worrall signed for Birmingham Brummies for the 2024 Premiership season. and signed for Glasgow Tigers for the 2024 Championship season.

 Worrall returned to Scunthorpe Scorpions for the SGB Championship 2025.